Trump Tower: Form and facade

 The 28-sided massing was intended to give the tower more window exposure.
 The large number of sides arises from Trump Tower's horizontal setbacks; this contrasts with other buildings, which typically have vertical setbacks.
 The exception is at the base, where the southwest corner has several stepped setbacks.
 The Trump Organization constructed terraces on the building's setbacks in exchange for extra floor area.
 These were included as part of Trump's agreement with the city during construction.
 There is a terrace on the fifth floor on the northern (57th Street) side of the building, with a smaller fourth-floor terrace on the southern (56th Street) side.
 The fifth-floor north-side terrace had several trees and a fountain, while the fourth-floor south-side terrace has little more than a few granite benches.
+The curtain wall of the facade is made entirely of gold-tinted, reflective glass.
+The Structurist magazine wrote in 1987 that the curtain wall "flaunts its status [...] and denies visual access with its reflective glistening surface".

 Above the main entrance is a logo with 34 in brass capital letters in Stymie Extra Bold font, which reads "Trump Tower".
 A concrete hat-truss at the top of the building, similar to one used in the Trump World Tower, ties exterior columns with the concrete core.
 This hat-truss increases the effective dimensions of the core to that of the building allowing the building to resist the overturning of lateral forces such as those caused by wind, minor earthquakes, and other impacts perpendicular to the building's height.